arielgarmendia/arch_migration_ADRs/README.md

 2. A mix of proxy logic with the bounded microservices, and some endpoints with internal logic residing in the monolith.

-In both cases the backend could be using specific *MVC* data and operations such as *ViewBag*, *ViewModel* and/or *ViewData* structures, to interact with the Views and finally to bring info into he html results.
+In both cases the backend could be using specific *MVC* data and operations such as *ViewBag*, *ViewModel* and/or *ViewData* structures, to interact with the Views, all this to finally bring info into the html results.
 Changing all this is an essential part of the following migration process.

 > [!IMPORTANT]
 >